 COVID-19 UPDATE: THE 2020 Functional Genetics Boot Camp WILL BE HELD REMOTELY VIA LIVE-STREAM, JULY 9-10 BEGINNING AT 10AM EDT.

-Registration is open!
-Join us for the next live-stream, remote Functional Genetics Boot Camp: July 9-10, 2020!
+Course at capacity!
+Join the waitlist below for the next live-stream, remote Functional Genetics Boot Camp: July 9-10, 2020!

 Subscribe for updates on registration and scholarship dates, deadlines, and announcements.